contanpe/PSCI/Theory Paper.md

 Expand on individualization of consciousness (*"Then you appeared: The Now, perceiving itself anew."*),

-**The Creation of a "Particle" and Centripedal Implosion**

-Todo: Elaborate on particle creation, and charge. (the easy part!)

 -------------------------------- **HEAVY WIP STARTS HERE - ALL ON TOP HAS BEEN EDITED AS OF 19/02/2025**